timrogers/devnest-iphone/README.md

 here.
 I would wholeheartedly welcome people improve the DevNest project, as this app is by no means perfect.
 I just wanted to make something and then get it out to the online community to enjoy.

-I'd also quite like to see an Android version of the DevNest app, and possibly versions for other PhoneGap supported platforms.
-I did try to compile this for Android, but I have been having trouble getting the Android SDK to work properly.
-If you can make it work, please feel free to build it and upload it to the Android Market.
+I'd also quite like to see versions of the app for other platforms on which it is not currently available, like WebOS, Blackberry and Symbian.
+Please feel free to take the HTML assets and compile them with PhoneGap to these platforms and just upload them to the relevant stores!

 Credits
 --------

 Created by [Tim Rogers](http://www.tim-rogers.co.uk).
-If you'd like a similar app made, feel free to contact by iPhone app development studio, [Carnochan Rogers](http://www.carnochanrogers.co.uk).
+If you'd like a similar app made, feel free to contact my iPhone app development studio, [Carnochan Rogers](http://www.carnochanrogers.co.uk).
 With special thanks to [Multizone Ltd](http://www.multizone.co.uk) and Angus Fox for organising the event and for providing the iPhone developer account on which this app will hopefully eventually be released, once it is approved.

-(c) 2010 Tim Rogers
+(C) 2010 Tim Rogers